 Definition of Terms

-Aggregators: An individual, a group of individuals or an organization (government or non-government) who collect post-consumer plastic waste and forwards to a materials recovery facility or a processing partner.
+Aggregators: An individual, a group of individuals, or an organization (government or non-government) who collects post-consumer plastic waste and forwards this to Processors.

-Assessment: The process of quantifying the plastic footprint of a given entity (business, brand, or product) through a third-party independent auditor, using transparent methods that are consistent throughout every organization.
+Assessment: Process of quantifying the Plastic Footprint of a given entity through a third-party independent auditor, using transparent methods that are consistent for all organizations.

-Auditor: An individual or an entity who is tasked to perform assessment or process review of any Partner, Aggregators or Processors.
+Auditor: A qualified individual or an entity who is tasked to perform an assessment or process review of any Offset Buyers, Aggregators, or Processors.

-Awarded Plastic Credit: A plastic credit purchased and assigned to an Offset Buyer and registered in the blockchain ledger.
+Awarded Plastic Credit: A plastic credit that is purchased and assigned to an Offset Buyer and registered in the blockchain ledger.

-Offset partner: An individual, a group of people or a corporation purchasing plastic credits and/or applying for plastic neutral certification.
+Offset Buyer: An individual, a group of people, or a corporation purchasing plastic credits and/or applying for a plastic neutral or plastic negative certification.

 Plastic/s: Any of a group of synthetic or natural organic materials, including resins, resinoids, polymers, cellulose derivatives, casein materials, and proteins.